10 Types of Data Analytics Charts + Data Visualization Examples

 Heatmap example

-This way, you can see which buttons are most clicked, and optimize your feature’s interface to drive more product stickiness.
+One way to leverage heatmaps is to analyze your website visitor’s activity.
+This way, you can see which buttons are most clicked and optimize your landing pages to drive more conversions.

 #7 Cohort tables

 Cohort tables are a versatile tool to visualize and track the behavior of different user groups—or cohorts—over time.
-Here, the columns usually represent user groups (who, for example, signed up on different periods), while the rows represent time periods.
+Here, the columns usually represent user groups (who, for example, signed up on different periods), while the rows represent periods.

 This chart lets you compare data from multiple groups across a timeline you can use to keep track of user engagement, retention, and churn rates.